gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Closes the current UDP or datagram unix domain socket.
 It returns the `1` in case of success and returns `nil` with a string describing the error otherwise.

-For socket objects that have not invoked this method, they (and their connections) will be automatically closed when the socket object is released by the Lua GC (Garbage Collector) or the current client HTTP request finishes processing.
+Socket objects that have not invoked this method (and associated connections) will be closed when the socket object is released by the Lua GC (Garbage Collector) or the current client HTTP request finishes processing.

 This feature was first introduced in the `v0.5.7` release.